 If you are entitled to vote to accept or reject the Plan, a Ballot is enclosed for the purposes of voting on the Plan.
-If you hold Claims or Member Interests in more than one Class and you are entitled to vote Claims or Member Interests in more than one Class, you will receive separate Ballots, which must be used for each separate Class.
+If you hold Claims in more than one Class and you are entitled to vote Claims in more than one Class, you will receive separate Ballots, which must be used for each separate Class.
 Ballots should be returned to:

-Office of the Clerk Court U.S. Bankruptcy Court District of Montana Mike Mansfield Federal Building and U.S. Courthouse, Room 303 11-62031-RBK Doc#: 688 Filed: 02/15/13 Entered: 02/15/13 18:11:58 Page 11 of 60

-400 North Main Street Butte, MT 59701
+Office of the Clerk Court U.S. Bankruptcy Court District of Montana Mike Mansfield Federal Building and U.S. Courthouse, Room 303 400 North Main Street Butte, MT 59701